Wayne Rooney has called for patience from Manchester United supporters as the English champions look to recover from their recent poor run of form.

-David Moyes' side has yet to win in the new year, with Tuesday's Capital One Cup semifinal defeat to Sunderland coming after losses to Tottenham and Swansea City, respectively, and the club finds itself 11 points behind Arsenal at the top of the Premier League table.
+David Moyes' side are yet to win in the new year, with Tuesday's Capital One Cup semi-final defeat to Sunderland coming after losses to Tottenham and Swansea City, respectively, and find themselves 11 points behind Arsenal at the top of the Premier League table.

 Rooney has not featured for United since the 2-1 defeat to Spurs on New Year's Day as he continues to struggle with a groin injury, but he has urged the club's fans to remain behind the team, vowing that results will improve.